 Just another day in paradise, testing headphones and earphones.
-But today things got a little more interesting, thanks to the arrival of the new Strauss and Wagner SW-TW401.
+But today things got a little more interesting, thanks to the arrival of the new Strauss and Wagner SW-TW401, a pair of truly wireless earbuds.
 This true wireless earphone features a slim-fit design and 16 hours of playtime.
 But I’m already anticipating a solid sound, thanks to the performance of the older SI201 earphone.
 So how does this true wireless earphone measure up to my own expectations?
 And is it the right earphone for you?

 Strauss & Wagner SW-TW401 Review